AlcoholRehabHelp Logo

 Higher Risk of Overdose

 Mixing alcohol and Vyvanse puts you at risk of overdosing on the medication.
 Alcohol minimizes the effect of the drug.
-In some cases, someone will consume excess quantities of Vyvanse to enhance the effects the drug has on alcohol consumption.
+Sometimes, someone will consume excess quantities of Vyvanse to enhance the drug’s effects on alcohol consumption.

 • Sped up breathing